 Pesticide (e.g., rodenticides, insecticides, molluscicides, etc.) use in trespass marijuana gardens continues to be a significant concern because of their ability to directly kill wildlife and proliferate throughout the food chain (Gabriel et al. 2012, 2013, 2015; Thompson et al. 2013).
 The frequency and spatial extent of toxicants used in marijuana gardens are largely unknown because there is no forensic monitoring of these compounds on MRC forestlands.
 Current knowledge of illegal pesticide use has been gained by a series of anecdotes from foresters and biologists working on forestlands over the years.
 In many instances, these individuals have directly observed the presence of specific toxicants in marijuana gardens along with dead wildlife (fox, blue jays and rats).
 In 2011, a necropsy conducted on a dead spotted owl found by an adjacent landowner revealed the owl had detectable amounts of anti-coagulant rodenticide in its system.
-Although anti-coagulant rodenticides, molluscicides, and other pesticides (e.g. carbofuran) have been observed in gardens on MRC, no such toxicants were observed in the limited number of gardens inspected in 2018.

 Toxic exposure of wildlife to pesticides found in trespass marijuana gardens have been increasing over the past decade and have been attributed to direct and indirect mortalities of Pacific fisher (Pekania penannti; Gabriel et al. 2015).
 These events have generated concern about exposure of other species, such as the northern spotted owl, which is a focal point for conservation efforts by numerous forestland owners.
-To investigate the potential exposure of spotted owls to anti-coagulant rodenticide, both the Hoopa Tribe and Green Diamond Resource Company submitted liver samples from barred owls-lethally taken as part of an experimental removal program-for chemical analysis.
-Seventy-eight of 155 barred owls (50%) had measurable amounts of anti-coagulant rodenticide in their livers suggesting that spotted owl exposure to these compounds could be similar (Higley 2015).
-These results highlight the insidious nature of pesticide exposure to wildlife and the difficulty in assessing pesticide presence and distribution on large landscapes.
-Additional monitoring tools need to be developed for evaluating pesticide presence in the environment and its impact on wildlife, especially those species that are federally and state listed.